Agile vs Waterfall: Finding a Methodology That Works Best for You

 Do you invest time implementing Agile practices at the risk of delaying projects?
-On the flip side, your future deliveries will have better quality, and your production processes will be much more Agile.
+Conversely, your future deliveries will have better quality, and your production processes will be more Agile.
 Or do you leave it to the next manager to worry about it?

 Both cases involve certain risks and benefits.
 Here it depends on the personalities involved, the organisational culture, as well as the long-term vision of the company.

-In both cases, you need to know where your leadership stands on this point before you go ahead with your delivery process migration.
+In both cases, you need to know where your leadership stands before proceeding with your delivery process migration.

 6.3 Past, Present, or Future